Bluefalcon04v/Python_Practice/README.md

-# Python Projects
+# Python Practice

 ### Task
-To created bunch of Basic Python Projects and to improve my Coding Skills 😅
+To Learn Python language while making bunch of Basic stuffs to improve my Coding Skills 😅

 ----

 ### Summary
-This repositorie contains the basic Projects.
+This repositorie contains the basic Stuffs.
 That includes
+- **About Binary Search Methods**
+  - How binary search works
+  - How to find the greatest number in the sorted list using binary search
+  - Recursion to find the target value in sorted list
+- **Matrix**
+  - Methods to create Matrices
-- Basic of Console statements
+  - Addition and Subtraction of Matrices manually
-- If, Else, Else If loops
-- For loop, While loop, Do While loop
-- Reversing Numbers using While loop
+- **About Abstract Class and Abstract Methods**
+- **Bubble Sorting techniques**
+- **Linked list**
-- About Objects and Complex Objects
+- **Outer Class and Inner Class**
 ***

 ### Run locally
 Steps to run in your Machine
-> Run this Command `git clone https://github.com/Bluefalcon04v/JavaScript_practice.git`
+> Run this Command `git clone https://github.com/Bluefalcon04v/Python_Practice.git`
 >
 > Run `npm install`
 >